 "Mrs. Robin's daughter..." his mother began, but Carl waved her off.

 After he signed off.
-He closed his computer's lid and headed out onto the balcony. he needed to clear his head.
-He'd been hearing a lot of banging and booming around in the apartment above his.
-He'd swear the place was going to come down on his head a few times that day, but now all was quiet.
+He closed his computer and headed out onto the balcony.
+He needed to clear his head.
+All day, he'd been hearing a lot of banging and booming around in the apartment above him.
+He'd swear the place was going to come down on his head, but now all was quiet.